skrey/yellow-extensions/features/wiki/README.md

 ## How to use a wiki

 The wiki is available on your website as `http://website/wiki/`.
 To show the wiki on the home page, go to your `content` folder and delete the `1-home` folder.
 To create a new wiki page, add a new file to the wiki folder.
 Set `Title` and other [settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) at the top of a page.
 Use `Tag` to group similar pages together.
-[Learn more](https://extensions.datenstrom.se/help/how-to-make-a-wiki).

 ## How to show wiki information